Keep in Touch

 March 2024

-They have repaired a greenhouse and completed an initial trial of growing vegetables; the yields are good.
-Two water tanks and irrigation materials have been acquired for the vegetable farm and ready to be installed.
+The community is working on a hiking trail map and is tagging trees for educational purposes.
+They have built a shelter along the trail.
+Community members also repaired a greenhouse and completed an initial trial of growing vegetables; the yields are good.
+They have acquired two water tanks and irrigation materials for the vegetable farm, which are ready to be installed.

 Read more